-Rights of Way play an important role in outdoor access throughout Scotland.
-The council has a duty to investigate alleged rights of way and to ensure that they are free from obstruction.
+Rights of way play an important role in outdoor access throughout Scotland.
+We have a duty to investigate alleged rights of way and ensure they're free from obstruction.

 - The track must run from one public place to another public place.

 - The track must follow a more or less defined route.

 - The track must have been used openly and peaceably by members of the public otherwise than with the permission, express or implied, of the landowner.

 - It must have been so used without substantial and effective interruption for a period of 20 years or more.

 There is no duty or responsibility for us or the land owner to maintain a right of way.